Dismissal for simple, serious or serious misconduct: what consequences for the employee?

 Serious misconduct meets the following 2 criteria:

-• This is a agrayemployee's pay contrary to its obligations in respect of the employer
+• Employee's action contrary to obligations in respect of the employer

 The seriousness of the fault shall be considered in the light of the circumstances of each case.